 Article Types are not set in stone; they can evolve as your publication evolves.
 For example, you can hide old Article Types that are no longer in use.
-Toggle whether a type is shown by clicking on the colored light icon in the Show/Hide column - green for shown, red for hidden.
+Toggle the colored light icon (green for shown, red for hidden) to determine if a type is shown when authors create articles by clicking in the Show to Authors? column, and whether a type is shown in the administrative interface by clicking the Show in Article Lists? column.
 A pop-up dialog will ask you if you are sure about this action.